Documentation

 Behavior Tree Agent

 Aura can create, inspect, and edit Unreal Engine Behavior Tree assets.
-It can currently handle Selectors, Sequences, Tasks, Decorators, Services, and Blackboard keys.
+It can currently handle Selectors, Sequences, Tasks, Decorators, Services, Blackboard keys, and EQS (Environment Query System) queries.

 ℹ️ Make sure you're in Agent mode to use the Behavior Tree Agent.